Ben-elliot27/eqnParser/README.md

 ## Contributing

 Contributions to improve the calculator, the parser, or the GUI are welcome.
 Please fork the repository, make your changes, and submit a pull request.

+## Credit

+This project was worked on jointly with @JamesMartinGithub

 ---